Adam Klein (tenor): Biography

 In 2007, Klein sang the role of Sly in the American premiere of Pascal Dusapin's opera Faustus, the Last Night at the Spoleto Festival USA.
 Three years later, he made his house debut with Seattle Opera, as Tristan in Tristan und Isolde when he substituted for an indisposed Clifton Forbis.
 Klein's previous Wagnerian roles had been Erik, Loge, and Siegmund.
+He made his Nickel City Opera debut in 2012 as Rudolfo in La Bohème.
 With other opera companies, Klein's Puccini roles have included Cavaradossi, Luigi, and Des Grieux.
 In the Verdi repertoire, he has sung Alfredo, the Duke of Mantua, Manrico, Cassio and Otello, while his Mozart roles include Tamino and Belmonte.
 Among his other roles are Bacchus in Ariadne auf Naxos, Herod in Salome, Peter Quint in The Turn of the Screw, the title role in Peter Grimes, Judge Danforth in The Crucible, Polo in Marco Polo, Edgardo in Lucia di Lammermoor, and Canio in Pagliacci.

 Klein is married to Tami Swartz, a singer, actress, and director.
 His brother Moondi Klein is a bluegrass singer, arranger, guitarist who performs with Jimmy Gaudreau in the duo, Jimmy and Moondi.